BGU-SE-Courses/2025-mbt-ak-1/README.md

 We detected the following bugs:

 1. Bug 1:
-   1. General description: ...
+    1. General description: Whenever the graph is too big, it doesn't fit in the PDF.
-   2. Steps to reproduce: ...
+    2. Steps to reproduce: ./provengo analyze -f pdf testOpenCartSite
-   3. Expected result: ...
+    3. Expected result: PDF file with the graph
-   4. Actual result: ...
-   5. Link to the bug report: (you are encouraged to report the bug to the developers of the software)
-2. Bug 2: ...

-$$*TODO* if you did not detect the bug, you should delete this section$$
+    4. Actual result: PDF file with the graph, but the graph is too big and doesn't fit in the page so it's cut off.